 However, due to the nature of Philadelphia politics, the Ordinance was instead held up in court, changes were made, parties were appeased, and the wheels continued to turn.

 Regardless, the ordinance as it stands now was left largely intact, and is scheduled to go into effect in December.
-It will apply to all rental housing, with the following notable exceptions:
+It will apply to all rental housing, check out with the homes for sale in Pollensa Port De Pollensa.

 - Housing built after March 1978